douglaz/gitsmith/README.md

 ## Development with Nix

-GitSmith uses Nix for reproducible development environments and builds:
+gitsmith uses Nix for reproducible development environments and builds:

 ```bash
 # Enter development shell with all tools